stelzch/holoview/docs/scripting_cookbook.rst

 with a filter size of 55 by 55.

 .. image:: _static/images/scripting_image_blur_original.png
+    :alt: The original image of a computer screen
     :width: 48%

 .. image:: _static/images/scripting_image_blur_blurred.png
+    :alt: The contours are still visible, yet the image is quite blurred
     :width: 48%

 Plot some curve